CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Mix Up Kid-Friendly Drinks

-Whether you’re throwing a New Year’s Eve party at home or just laying low with the family, there’s a good chance you’ll enjoy a festive beverage that’s off-limits for the little ones.
+Whether you’re throwing a New Year’s Eve party at home or just laying low with the family, there’s a chance you’ll enjoy a festive beverage that’s off-limits for the little ones.
 No worries—there are tons of super-fun, kid-friendly mocktails you can make together to ring in the new year.
 One of our faves?
 These candy creations from The Everyday Mom Life blog.
 Using nothing more than gummy bears and sparkling grape juice, this festive drink lets the kids feel like part of the celebration.

 Related Video